 Meditation plays a large part in Eastern philosophies and religions.
 Later on, the West also got hold of it and has realized that it has a lot of health benefits.

 The one thing students and those work deal with everyday is stress.
-Meditation for just 15 minutes or even longer allows you to relax and later enables you to make an effective decision.
+Meditation for just 20 minutes allows you to relax and later enables you to make an effective decision.
 It also lowers the level of stress anxiety in your system thus decreasing the risks of heart disease significantly so good stress release.

 The practice of meditation also makes you self aware of what is happening around you.
 This enables you to focus on the present rather than events that happened in the past or the future.
 It teaches you to be in control of your mind and not make you do anything based on your emotions.